-The cast can’t be beat: Humphrey Bogart, Ingrid Bergman (Gaslight, Notorious, Spellbound), Claude Rains (Notorious), Paul Henreid, and Conrad Veidt, among many other great supporting actors, the script is taut perfection, and weary, cynical Rick will eventually have you cheering.
+The cast can’t be beat: Humphrey Bogart, Ingrid Bergman, Claude Rains, and Paul Henreid, among many other great supporting actors, the script is taut perfection, and weary, cynical Rick will eventually have you cheering.

 2. Easy to Love (1953)

 Huge swing from Casablanca, but give me a moment.
-Esther Williams (Thrill of a Romance, Neptune’s Daughter, Dangerous When Wet, and Million Dollar Mermaid) is an All-American girl, a national-record-setting swimmer turned movie star, paired with an All-American boy, Van Johnson.
+Esther Williams is an All-American girl, a national-record-setting swimmer turned movie star, paired with an All-American boy, Van Johnson.
 (They were in five movies together, four as romantic leads.)

 In this film, Johnson runs Cypress Gardens in Florida (it was shot on location), and Williams is his star attraction, a swimming, water-skiing beauty who models on the side.
 She is in love with him, but he only sees her as a valuable commodity and profit-machine.